-Eczema is an incredibly common, yet not exactly curable skin condition – and only eczema sufferers know how itchy and uncomfortable it can be (including me!).
-Studies have found that frequent baking soda baths can help to relieve the itching that eczema usually comes with.
+Eczema is an incredibly common skin condition.
+Only eczema sufferers know how itchy and horribly uncomfortable it can be (including me!)
+Studies have found that frequent baking soda baths can help to relieve the itching that is so often severe with eczema [source].

-Getting rid of that itchy feeling is key to soothing flare-ups and healing skin.
-When it comes to using baking soda baths to treat eczema, it’s super important that you use lukewarm, rather than steaming hot water – which can dry and damage your skin even further.
+Eczema is often coined “the itch that rashes,” so controlling the itch is key to soothing flare-ups and healing your skin.
+When it comes to using baking soda baths to treat eczema, it’s super important that you use lukewarm rather than steaming hot water, which can dry and damage your skin further.

 2. Detoxify Your Body

 If you’re feeling sluggish and under the weather for no obvious reason, you might just need a detox bath to perk you up again.
-Baking soda is amazing for cleansing and detoxifying your whole body, boosting your immune system and eliminating any toxin build-up.
+Baking soda is amazing for cleansing and detoxifying your whole body, boosting your immune system and eliminating any toxin build-up [source].

 3. Sore Muscle Relief

-Combined with another must-have for everyone’s medicine cabinet, Epsom salts aka magnesium sulfate, baking soda is perfect for soothing sore muscles after a gym sesh.
-Recovery is key to making progress at the gym – so be sure to do a muscle soak at least once a week.
+Combined with another must-have for everyone’s medicine cabinet, Epsom salts, aka magnesium sulfate, and baking soda is a perfect combination for soothing sore muscles after a gym sesh [source].
+Recovery is key to making good progress with your workout routine—so be sure to do a therapeutic muscle soak at least once a week.

 5. Stop Poison Ivy

-If you’ve accidentally grabbed some poison ivy or poison oak leaves, baking soda is a perfect natural remedy.
-A few cups added to a warm bath will help relieve the itching – or, for a more concentrated treatment, a paste of water and baking soda can be directly applied to the skin.
+If you’ve accidentally grabbed some poison ivy or poison oak leaves, baking soda is a perfect natural remedy [source].
+A few cups added to a warm bath will help relieve the itching.
+Or, for a more concentrated treatment, a paste of water and baking soda can be directly applied to the skin.

-This might be a little TMI, but baking soda has unique anti-fungal properties that could help resolve skin or nail fungus issues.
-The fungus will sometimes show itself as a discolored nail (girl, I hope you didn’t go to a sketchy nail salon!) or a or an odd rash – having regular soaks in a baking soda bath can help stop any itching and get your skin back to normal.
+Baking soda has unique anti-fungal properties that could help resolve skin or nail fungus issues.
+The fungus will sometimes show itself as a discolored nail (girl, I hope you didn’t go to a sketchy nail salon!) or an odd rash.

 8. Diaper Rash

-Baking soda baths aren’t just for adults – baking soda is safe enough for babies’ skin, too.
-Adding a few teaspoons to a baby’s bath can help soothe and heal their sensitive skin from diaper rash—totally naturally.
+Baking soda baths aren’t just for adults—they are safe enough for babies’ skin, too.
+Adding a few teaspoons to a baby’s bath can help soothe and heal their sensitive skin from diaper rash—totally naturally [source].

-Dry brush your skin before bath, vigorously brushing in upward motions to prepare skin.
-Pour the baking soda mixture in your bath while running warm water and enjoy a nice soak!
+Dry brush your skin before the bath, vigorously (but not abrasively) brushing in upward motions to prepare skin.
+Pour the baking soda mixture into your bath while running warm water, and enjoy a nice soak!